-- Looked after children and all previously looked after children (see definition below); - 2.
-Children who live (see definition below) in the Linked Area (see definition below) who have a sibling (see definition below) continuing at the school at the time of admission of the child; - 3.
-Children who live (see definition below) in the Linked Area (see definition below); - 4.
+- 1. Looked after children and all previously looked after children (see definition below); - Children who live (see definition below) in the Linked Area (the villages of Adstone, Blakesley, Farthingstone, Foxley, Litchborough, Maidford and Woodend) who have a sibling (see definition below) continuing at the school at the time of admission of the child; - 3.
+Children who live (see definition below) in the Linked Area (the villages of Adstone, Blakesley, Farthingstone, Foxley, Litchborough, Maidford and Woodend); - 4.
 Children with a sibling (see definition below) continuing at the school at the time of admission of the child; - 5.
-Children of worshipping members of any Church within the Lambfold Benefice (see definition below); - 6.
+Children of worshipping members of any Church within the Lambfold Benefice (see definition below).
+These applications must be accompanied by form SIF/A available from the school website.
+The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance; - 6.
 Other children.

-Tiebreaker:
+Tiebreaker

-If the admission number is exceeded within any of the oversubscription criteria, priority will be given to those children who live (see definition below) closest to the School (see definition below).
+If the admission number is exceeded within any criterion, priority will be given to those who live closest to the School.
+(As to how this distance is measured - see "Distance Measurements" below).

-Definitions
+Notes and Definitions